BluInc/buglecall/README.md

  * Cancan https://github.com/ryanb/cancan is setup to controll access to resources, it uses a bitmask on the devise User model.
  * Basic routing setup.
  * Can imeadiatly be deployed to Heroku, without any modifications.
+ * Paperclip https://github.com/thoughtbot/paperclip , which is configured to store files using Amazon S3

 This allows me to have a common starting point for new Rails applications I develop, and to quickly spinup a known state to test something new out.